bgorai005/deeplearning_assignment1/README.md

 - Training accuracy
 - Validation Accuracy
 - Validation accuracy
+## Confusion Matrix
+For the best model we plot a confusion matrix with their corresponding hyperparameters.

+## Prediction on MNIST Dataset
+Three recomendation for  `hyperparameter` sets were selected and were run on the MNIST dataset.
+The configurations choosen are as follows:
+- Configuration 1
+-

 ## Additional Information
 The neural network implementation and its optimizers are designed for efficient experimentation and learning, ensuring robustness and flexibility in hyperparameter tuning and model performance evaluation.